The coastal community of Seward gives visitors the chance to experience all the nature, sports, and excitement that Alaska has to offer.

 "Alaska Starts Here" is the motto of the small town of Seward, Alaska, located on the Kenai Peninsula.
 With a population of a little over 3,000 it seems like a bold claim, but this coastal community truly delivers, giving visitors the chance to experience all the nature, sports and excitement that Alaska has to offer, with lodging under $200/night.
 Here, five ways to enjoy Alaskan pursuits in Seward.

 1. GO FISHING

-Alaska is home to some of the world's best fishing spots, and in Seward the waters are teeming with salmon, cod, halibut, and rockfish.
+Alaska is home to some of the world's best fishing spots, and in Seward the waters are teeming with Pacific salmon, lingcod, halibut, and rockfish.
 Beginners, experts, and all kinds of fishing enthusiasts in between can join a guided fishing tour to some of Seward's top fishing spots.
 Spend a calming day fly fishing for salmon at the Ptarmagin creek as they migrate to and from Kenai Lake or catching fish for Sockeye on a drift boat in the Kenai River.
-With Chugach Backcountry Fishing Expeditions, guests are given all the necessary supplies along with professional guidance, and then led to some of the region's most plentifully lakes and rivers for $175 per person.
+From guided saltwater or freshwater charters to share fishing you can do it all here.
+Tour companies provide necessary supplies along with professional guidance, and then lead you to some of the region's most plentifully lakes and rivers.

 2. TRY DOG SLEDDING